alexkim205/editur.js/README.md

 <!-- Import editur.js-->
 <script type="module" src="js/editur.js"></script>
 ```

-If you are confused about how to use the , check out the demo in the `html/` folder.
+Check out how to properly use editur.js the demo in the `html/` folder.

 ### A persistent toolbar